Seanny123/ARS/README.md

 python arsrl/ars.py
 ```

+Only continuous observation and action environments is currently supported.
 All arguments passed into ARS are optional and can be modified to train other environments, use different hyperparameters, or use  different random seeds.
 For example, to train a policy for Humanoid-v1, execute the following command: